KrisZivojevic/GitHub-Users/README.md

 GitHub User Search App
 ---
 GitHub User Search App is an application made for getting all information about GitHub users.
 Search is used to get information about one user.
-The user of the application needs to type a username to retreive data about one specific user.
+The user of the application needs to type a username to retrieve data about one specific user.
 If the user is not found, an error message will occur.

 ## The app is built using: